Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Modelling covariate-dependent parameters

-Parameters for neural networks are estimated through minimisation of a loss function.
-When fitting regression models, i.e., conditional density estimation \citep{rothfuss2019conditional}, the loss is taken to be the negative log-likelihood associated with the considered statistical model.
-In more classical applications of neural networks, such as logistic regression/classification and non-parametric quantile regression, the loss functions are taken to be binary cross-entropy/Bernoulli negative log-likelihood and the pinball/tilted loss \citep{koenker_2005}, respectively; both of these types of models are fitted in Section~\ref{app_sec} of the main text.
 The loss functions are minimised using variants of stochastic gradient descent, which is performed over a finite number of iterations, referred to throughout as epochs.
 In our application, we use the Adaptive Moment Estimation (Adam) algorithm, see \cite{kingma2014adam} for details, which uses adaptive learning rates for updating parameters and loss minimisation.
 Adam is performed using the deep learning \texttt{R} package \texttt{keras} \citep{kerasforR} with computationally efficient and exact evaluation of the gradient of the loss achieved through backpropagation.
 When training NNs with \texttt{keras}, an issue occurs if parameters are updated to infeasible values, i.e., where the loss function cannot be evaluated; training stops with parameters that provide a sub-optimal value of the loss.
-Whilst this problem does not occur for the majority of loss functions (if the parameter/link functions are correctly specified), it can be an issue for conditional density estimation when the endpoints of the considered distribution are dependent on the model parameters, e.g., in the case of the PP and GEV models described in Section~\ref{intro_evmodel_sec} of the main text.
-To avoid over-fitting with neural networks, it is common practice to perform $K$-fold cross-validation, for $K \in\mathbb{N}$, and out-of-sample testing.
-The data are first partitioned into $K$ subsets/folds.
-Then for $i=1,\dots,K$, the $i$-th fold is held out as a validation set with the remaining data used for training the network.
-Performance of the model is evaluated by computing various metrics for the validation set, e.g., the loss function or the goodness-of-fit/predictions scores described in Section~\ref{compare_sec_over}.
-Note that the validation set is not used in fitting the $i$-th model at all, and so minimising the loss for the validation set, rather than the training set, can provide models that exhibit less over-fitting and bias in their parameter estimates.
-In our application in Section~\ref{app_sec}, we perform five-fold cross-validation, with statistical inference conducted by averaging over the model outputs across all folds.
-The original partitioning of the data into $K$ folds is performed at random; although this can be done uniformly, we instead assign space-time clusters (see Section~\ref{compare_sec_over} of the main text) of values to each fold, ensuring that the size of each fold is kept constant.
-Model validation further exasperates the issue with the finite distributional endpoint; it is not guaranteed that a feasible endpoint will be predicted for the validation data, particularly in high-dimensional settings \citep{castro2021practical}.
+Whilst this problem does not occur for the majority of loss functions (if the parameter/link functions are correctly specified), it can be an issue for conditional density estimation when the endpoints of the considered distribution are dependent on the model parameters, e.g., in the case of the classical PP and GEV models described in Section~\ref{intro_evmodel_sec} of the main text.
+To avoid over-fitting with neural networks, it is common practice to perform out-of-sample validation.
+The data are partitioned into a validation set, with the remaining data used for training the network.
+Performance of the model is evaluated by computing various metrics for the validation set, e.g., the loss function or the goodness-of-fit/predictions scores described in Section~\ref{sec:arch} of the main text.
+Note that the validation set is not used in estimating the parameters of the neural network at all, and so minimising the loss for the validation set, rather than the training set, {can produce models that exhibit less over-fitting and better generalise to unseen data}.
+In our application, the partitioning of the data into validation and training sets is performed at random; although this can be done uniformly, we instead assign space-time clusters (see Section~\ref{sec:pre_process} of the main text) of values to the validation set.
+Model validation further exacerbates the issue with the finite distributional endpoint; it is not guaranteed that a feasible endpoint will be predicted for the validation data, particularly in high-dimensional settings \citep{castro2021practical}.
 Hence to overcome this issue, and the training issue described above, we propose a new flexible class of extreme value PP models, in Section~\ref{bgev_PP_sec} of the main text, where the distributional endpoints are infinite, and so can be feasibly fitted using NNs.